 We received two HUGE watermelon radishes in our produce box this week.
 Since I knew there is no way in hell we are going to be eat quite that much salad in the next few days, I decided to try pickling them as they end up getting kind of rubbery after too many days in the fridge.

 As you can see from the pictures, these are not your ordinary radishes.
 Watermelon radishes have a pale green rind and a bright magenta interior (hence the watermelon moniker.)
 They're a little milder than most radishes and actually have kind of a sweet taste, combined with that classic radish bite.
-Since watermelon radishes are an heirloom variety of Daikon, I figured that an Asian approach to pickling was in order.
+Since watermelon radishes are an heirloom variety of daikon, I figured that an Asian approach to pickling was in order.

 Here's a glimpse into our fridge - aren't they pretty?

-Pickled Watermelon Radishes
+Pickled Watermelon Radishes in Fridge

 Makes 2 cups